 In order to be properly authorised to provide electronic communications networks and/or services, an authorisation is required following the successful completion of an administrative procedure or a declaration must be submitted to the Ministry of Communications prior to the starting of the services, clarifying in any case a set of compulsory issues required by law.
-Following the approval of the request, a registration in the official communications operators' Register (ROC) is required.
+The offering of services may be started soon after the declaration is filed with the Ministry.
+Following the approval/filing of the request, a registration in the official communications operators' Register (ROC) is required.